Skip to main content

 (c) Use a radiation expert to perform a re-calculation of area radiation survey results after any increase in clinical workload that exceeds the assumptions used in the existing radiation survey.

 (d) Obtain a written report of the shielding design and the area radiation survey.
-A copy of the report shall be made available to the department's inspector upon request.
+A copy of the report will be made available to the department's inspector upon request.

 (3) Provide a protective barrier either in a separate room, in a protected booth, or use a mobile barrier that will intercept the useful beam and any direct scattered radiation.